kdong007/sample-graphql/graphql-tutorial.md

 _Think this part like REST endpoints_

 After "root operations", you move down to the intermediate node, which are resources on your server side that are all chained up.
-Eventually all of your path have to move down to the leaf nodes, the "scalar types".
+Eventually all of your paths have to move down to the leaf nodes, the "scalar types".

 Note only the "intermediate nodes" are bi-directional and that's the only "graphql" part.